Sky360-Repository/gui-openmct/README.md

 ** All other Sky360GUI Repos are obsolete although some code will be reused. **

-<h3>Docker build is pending.</h3>In the meantime, you can install all necessary software on a linux ubuntu environment.
+<h3>I. Docker build is pending.</h3>In the meantime, you can install all necessary software on a linux ubuntu environment.

 1. Install Python
 2. Install ROS2 (Humble version) and all required dependencies. https://docs.ros.org/en/humble/Installation/Ubuntu-Install-Debians.html
 3. Install Node.js and NPM.
 They are bundled together. https://nodejs.org/en/download

-<h3>ROSBRIDGE</h3>
+<h3>II.
+ROSBRIDGE</h3>
 1. ROS2 sends data in DDS packets.
 The web browser consumes data via TCP packets. <br>
 2. Rosbridge will transform DDS to TCP so that the GUI can use the data. <br>
 3. Rosbridge is bundled in the Rosbridge_Suite. https://github.com/RobotWebTools/rosbridge_suite <br>
-4. Instructions to use are listed below in "OpenMCT Tutorial".
+4. Instructions to use are listed below in "Have Data Appear on GUI Using ROS2, RosbridgeI> ".

-<h3>Have Data Appear on GUI Using ROS2, Rosbridge</h3>
+<h3>III.
+Have Data Appear on GUI Using ROS2, Rosbridge</h3>
 **This is a very preliminary sample only placed here so others can get quickly up to speed.**
 **For this sample, neither openmct or node.js are needed.
 You only need ROS2 and python already installed.
 This demo will create a topic on the fly.
 You will not need to individually code a topic or ros2 node for this example.**